JMcInerneyLab/groot/readme.md

 --------------------

 Groot comes with the ability to generate random test cases.

-To create and run them, use `groot create.test n`, where `n` specifies the test case (denoted by the expected number of components).
+To create and run tests, use `groot create.test n`, where `n` specifies the test case (denoted by the expected number of components).

-All tests trees should be recoverable by Groot using the default settings, with the exclusion of the specific instances of test case 4, noted below.
+All tests trees should be recoverable (mutations permitting) by Groot using the default settings, with the exclusion of the specific instances of test case 4, noted below.

 ### Case 1: Single fusion ###
 ```